Philio/disqus-android/README.md

 * Referrer - required for some requests that perform domain checks, should match a domain in your Disqus app settings.

-### Create resource
+### Create client

-Instantiate any of the API resources with your `ApiConfig`:
+As of version 0.0.5 the library is using [Retrofit](http://square.github.io/retrofit/) for requests.

+The `ApiClient` can be used to create Disqus resource objects based on the Retrofit interfaces defined in the `me.philio.disqus.api.resource` package.
+It works as a wrapper to the Retrofit `RestAdapter` and configures the adapter and deserialisation options for Gson.

-    ApiConfig apiConfig = new ApiConfig("apiKey", "accessToken", "http://referrer/");
+    ApiConfig apiConfig = new ApiConfig("MyApiKey", "AccessToken");
-    Users users = new Users(apiConfig);
+    ApiClient apiClient = new ApiClient(apiConfig);

-### Execute requests
+### Get resource and make requests

-Currently implemented methods can be called using all params specified in the Disqus documentation.
-This is probably not the most optimal implementation and usage will be reviewed at a later date.

-A combination of primitive and object types have been used and represent optional and required parameters for each method e.g.:

-* Integer represents a nullable optional integer param.
-* int represents a required integer param which generally requires a positive integer value.
+    Applications applications = apiClient.createApplications();
+    Response<Usage> usage = applications.listUsage("MyApp", 7);

+Most requests will exactly match the Disqus API documentation, with minor differences:

+* Some methods perform multiple functions, so have been split into single functions for simplicity, e.g. add to/remove from blacklist/whitelist

+* Some methods have a lot of optional parameters so use a map to avoid long method calls full of nulls.